 General

-So far, only the abovementioned connection types with the corresponding parameters are described, which cover mainly the applications of CAD and CAE.
+So far, only the above-mentioned connection types with the corresponding parameters are described, which cover mainly the applications of CAD and CAE.
 However, χMCF is designed for the use in the complete development process and should be able to cover all major joint types.
 Thus, important extensions remain to be undertaken.
 Examples are given in the following subclauses.

 Additional parameters for spot and seam welds